mikepfeiffer/azure-network-101/projects/Project 1/README.md

-# Single VNET Design & Segmentation
+# Single VNet Design & Network Segmentation

 In this project you'll build a traditional two-tier web app with database and front-end servers.
 To keep things simple we'll use Wordpress.